-AUTO RACING IS ONE OF THE RARE SPORTS WHERE COMPETITORS FACE DEATH EVERY TIME BEHIND THE WHEEL.
-SAFETY EQUIPMENT HELPS DRIVERS SURVIVE CRASHES, BUT FATALITIES STILL HAPPEN.
+AUTO RACING IS ONE OF THE RARE SPORTS WHERE COMPETITORS FACE DEATH EVERY TIME THEY GET BEHIND THE WHEEL.
+SAFETY EQUIPMENT HELPS DRIVERS SURVIVE CRASHES, BUT FATALITIES ARE ALWAYS A CONSIDERATION.

-AUTO RACING IS PERHAPS ONE OF THE MOST INTENSE COMPETITIONS MAN ENGAGES IN, REQUIRING TOTAL DEDICATION, COMMITMENT, PRECISE PREPARATION AND CONSTANT DEVELOPMENT OF THE CAR, THE EQUIPMENT AND THE DRIVER.
-SPONSORSHIP AND SUFFICIENT CAPITAL IS ALSO A CRITICAL COMPONENT FOR RACING SUCCESS.
+AUTO RACING IS PERHAPS ONE OF THE MOST INTENSE COMPETITIONS HUMANS ENGAGES IN, REQUIRING TOTAL DEDICATION, COMMITMENT, PRECISE PREPARATION AND CONSTANT DEVELOPMENT OF THE CAR, THE EQUIPMENT, AND THE DRIVER.

 AUTO RACING HAS NO MARGIN FOR ERROR.
-I FEEL PRIVILEGED TO HAVE BEEN ABLE TO DRIVE THE VARIOUS RACE CARS I HAVE OWNED AND THOSE OWNED BY ASSOCIATES.
-MY FAVORITES REMAIN THE PORSCHE 962, MY BRE 240-Z, AND MY BUG-EYE SPRITE.
-TOTALLY DIVERSE CARS RANGING FROM THE BUG-EYE'S 150 HP TO THE PORSCHE'S 750 HP, FROM THE BUG-EYE'S TOP SPEED OF JUST OVER 110 MPH TO THE PORSCHE'S TOP SPEED IN EXCESS OF 220 MPH.
+I FEEL PRIVILEGED TO HAVE BEEN ABLE TO DRIVE THE VARIOUS RACE CARS I HAVE OWNED AND THOSE OWNED BY FRIENDS.
+MY FAVORITES REMAINS THE PORSCHE 962, MY BRE 240Z, AND MY BUG-EYE SPRITE.
+TOTALLY DIVERSE CARS RANGING FROM THE BUG-EYE'S 150 HP TO THE PORSCHE'S 850 HP, FROM THE BUG-EYE'S TOP SPEED OF JUST OVER 110 MPH TO THE PORSCHE'S TOP SPEED IN EXCESS OF 230 MPH.

 WORLD LAND SPEED RECORD CHASERS